Bassirou Diomaye Faye: Military

 Faye aims to enhance the reputation and integrity of the defense and security forces through a concerted effort to combat corruption and inefficiency.
 This initiative seeks to ensure the optimal use of resources by implementing programs aimed at boosting the morale, motivation, and oversight of officers.
 Additionally, there's a commitment to raise the salaries of lower-ranking personnel.
 His program pledges to uphold the core identity of the Armed Forces of Senegal by advocating for a return to military principles, preventing their involvement in political affairs.
 Furthermore, the plan includes bolstering the air capabilities of the army through the procurement of strategic transport aircraft, such as the C-130, to fulfill external commitments effectively.

-Judicial
+Judiciary

 Faye believes in the separation of powers, so that there should be no ties between the executive and the judiciary.
 His plan involves transitioning from the Senegalese Constitutional Council to a constitutional court, positioning it as the apex of the judicial structure.
 Additionally, in a bid to enhance accountability and fortify oversight mechanisms, he proposes abolishing political funds and substituting them with special funds allocated by the National Assembly for critical operations, such as arms procurement and clandestine missions.
 Furthermore, legislation will be introduced to safeguard whistleblowers, aligning with the principles outlined in the law on transparency in finance management in the public sector.